Info: All changes from the Fast-track Approvals Amendment Act 2025 are now in force

 The process at a glance

 The process involves applying for referral to use the Fast-track process, followed by a substantive application for the approvals needed.
-Projects listed in the Fast-track Approvals Act 2024 (“the Act”) don’t need referral, and can go straight to the substantive application.
+Projects listed in the Fast-track Approvals Act 2024 (the Act) don’t need referral, and can go straight to the substantive application.
 Other projects need referral before making a substantive application.

 Step 1: Applying for referral to use the Fast-track process